A Survey of Embodied AI: From Simulators to Research Tasks: Research in Embodied AI

 In classical robotics, exploration is done through passive or active simultaneous localisation and mapping (SLAM) \cite{chen2019learning, ramakrishnan2020occupancy} to build a map of the environment.
 This map is then used with localization and path-planning for navigation tasks.
-In passive SLAM, the robot is operated by humans to move through the environment, while the robot does it by itself automatically in active SLAM.
 SLAM is very well-studied \cite{cadena2016past}, but the purely geometric approach has room for improvements.
 Since they rely on sensors, they are susceptible to measurement noise \cite{chen2019learning} and would need extensive fine-tuning.
 On the other hand, learning-based approaches that typically use RGB and/or depth sensors are more robust to noise \cite{chaplot2020learning, chen2019learning}.
-Furthermore, learning-based approaches in \emph{visual exploration} allow an artificial agent to incorporate semantic understanding (e.g. object types in the environment) \cite{ramakrishnan2020occupancy} and generalise its knowledge of previously seen environments to help with understanding novel environments in an unsupervised manner.
+Furthermore, learning-based approaches in visual exploration allow an artificial agent to incorporate semantic understanding (e.g. object types in the environment) \cite{ramakrishnan2020occupancy} and generalize its knowledge of previously seen environments to help with understanding novel environments in an unsupervised manner.
 This reduces reliance on humans and thus improves efficiency.

 Learning to create useful internal models of the environment in the form of maps can improve the agent’s performance \cite{ramakrishnan2020occupancy}, whether it is done before (i.e. unspecified downstream tasks) or concurrently with downstream tasks.
 Intelligent exploration would also be especially useful in cases where the agent has to explore novel environments that dynamically unfold over time \cite{ramakrishnan2019emergence}, such as rescue robots and deep-sea exploration robots.